rcalixte/wayland-book/src/surfaces-in-depth/frame-callbacks.md

 Now, with each frame, we'll

-1. Destroy the now-unnecessary frame callback.
+1. Destroy the now-used frame callback.
-2. Request a callback for the next frame.
+2. Request a new callback for the next frame.
-3. Render and submit new frame.
+3. Render and submit the new frame.

 The third step, broken down, is: